 Windows Update is sometimes underestimated as a cornerstone of your system’s integrity and security.
-Microsoft regularly delivers security patches, hotfixes, and software updates through Windows Update, and so if this service stops running or is turned off, then Windows can become vulnerable to bugs and security holes.
+Microsoft also delivers featured OS updates from Windows Update, including the Windows 10 October 2018 Update that was just re-released after a fitful start, and so you’ll need to make sure that it’s up and running.
 The update process has been greatly streamlined for Windows 10, but that doesn’t mean it’s always problem-free, especially when it comes to compatibility and patches.

 Here, we’ll show you how to get Windows Update working again when it fails, and what to do if it looks like an update is causing problems.